Brav-ura/Hacky-easter-2024/README.md

 Big shout out to the people behind it! https://twitter.com/HackyEaster

 These are the write ups for my solutions to the Hacky Easter 2024 CTF challenges.
-Some scripts that I used are included in the corresponding level folder with the same name of the challenge.
+Some scripts that I used are included in the scripts folder.

 While this is not my first Hacky Easter, this is the first time that I finally decided to document fully and publish it.